-For those families where poor attendance continues, processes will be followed regarding issuing Fixed Penalty Notices, which are fines issued to parents where a child has an amount of unauthorised absences over a certain period of time.
+For those families where poor attendance continues, a referral may be made to the Education Welfare Team for further support.
+Where no significant improvements are seen a decision could be made to issue a Fixed Penalty Notice.
+These are fines issued to parents where a child has an amount of unauthorised absences over a certain period of time.
 In some cases, the same procedure will be followed for those families taking unauthorised holiday.
 In certain circumstances, extremely low attendance with unexplained absences may also result in prosecution of parents for not ensuring their child's attendance at school.